eliranwong/toolmate/README.md

 Remarks: Edit config.py only when the app is closed.

-# Approach to Run Function Calling Equivalent Features Offline with Common Hardwares
+# Approach to Run Function Calling Equivalent Features Offline with Affordable Hardwares

 Currently, [LetMeDoIt AI](https://github.com/eliranwong/letmedoit) core features heavily reply on the strengths of OpenAI function calling features, which offer abilities: